m0ru/bak/04_solution.md

 respective *user(!)*-action in `message-reducers.js`.
 The
-`messaging-agent.js` will pick up any messages in `$ngRedux.getState().getIn(['messages', 'enqueued'])` and push them to it's websocket.
+`messaging-agent.js` will pick up any messages in `$ngRedux.getState().getIn(['messages', 'enqueued'])` and push them to its websocket.
 This solution appears rather hacky to me (see 'high-level interactions' under 'Action Creator'[@TODO]) and I'd be thrilled to hear any alternative solutions :)
 <!--TODO reword and elaborate -->